Spatial-Data-Science-and-GEO-AI-Lab/GreenEx_Py/README.md

 | 1 | POINT (118246.855 488082.089) | 2  | True                   | 177.0                  |
 | 2 | POINT (122483.550 487728.517) | 3  | True                   | 135.0                  |

 The function returns a boolean value indicating whether at least one greenspace is within the target distance.
-Additionally, it provides the distance in meters if within the threshold distance.
+Additionally, it provides the distance in meters.
+Note that if no greenspace is found within the threshold distance, the distance_to_greenspace is set to the threshold's value.

 ## *Visibility*
 Greenspace visibility is measured using two functions; [get_streetview_GVI](#get_streetview_GVI) and [get_viewshed_GVI](#get_viewshed_GVI).